-Red Kandhari is the prominent cattle breed of Marathwada region in Maharashtra.
-Although the cows are low milk producers but the breeding efficiency is high.
-It is said that this breed attracted attention of royal dynasty of King Soma Devraya as far back as 4th Century A.D.
-Raja Somdeorai was son of Raja Kanhar who ruled over Kandahar, a town in Nanded district.
+Red Kandhari is the prominent cattle breed of the Marathwada region in Maharashtra.
+Although the cows are low milk producers the breeding efficiency is high.
+It is said that this breed attracted the attention of the royal dynasty of King Soma Devraya as far back as 4th Century A.D.
+Raja Somdeorai was a son of Raja Kanhar who ruled over Kandahar, a town in Nanded district.
 The name Red Kandhari appears to be the corrupted name for ‘Raja Kanhar’.
 Since the animals have predominant red color hence the natural name ‘Red Kandhari’.
-The breed could have been named by Raja Somdeorai in memory of his father as ‘Red Kanhari’ but with passage of time the misnomer ‘Red Kandhari’ became more common.
+The breed could have been named by Raja Somdeorai in memory of his father as ‘Red Kanhari’ but with the passage of time the misnomer ‘Red Kandhari’ became more common.

 (Image courtesy College of Veterinary and Animal Sciences, Parbhani)

 The breeding tract of Red Kandhari cattle comprises of districts of Nanded, Parbhani, Hingoli and Beed districts of Maharashtra.
 The animals in the purest form are found in Kandahar, Mukhed, Nanded and Biloli Tahsils of Nanded district and some of the other districts like Ahamadpur, Hingoli, Latur, and Parbhani tehsil in Marathwada region.
 The animals best suited for the semi-arid hot and dry climate of these areas.
 Males are specially reared for draught purposes.